 All of our NEOs' outstanding, unvested stock option grants have been under the 2012 Plan.
 Each NEO's 2019 stock option award agreement provides that if the NEO's employment is terminated by us without cause on or after the first anniversary of the grant date, a prorated portion of the executive's unvested options that would have vested on the next vesting date would vest, based on the number of days that such executive was employed during the applicable vesting term (referred to herein as a "pro-rata vesting").
-Our NEOs' 2017 and 2018 stock option award agreements (other than Mr. Shuster's 2017 and 2018 option grants and Mr. Pollitzer's 2017 option grant), provide for pro-rata vesting if the NEO's employment is terminated by us without cause.
-Mr. Shuster's 2017 and 2018 stock option award agreements provide for immediate vesting of all unvested stock options upon a termination of employment without "cause" or for "good reason."
-Mr. Pollitzer's 2017 stock option award agreement provides for immediate vesting of all unvested stock options under such grant if we terminate his employment without cause.
+Each NEO's 2018 stock option award agreement (other than Mr. Shuster's), provides for pro-rata vesting if the NEO's employment is terminated by us without cause.
+Mr. Shuster's 2018 stock option award agreement provides for immediate vesting of all unvested stock options upon a termination of employment without "cause" or for "good reason."
 Our NEOs would have 90 days following a termination of employment without cause or for good reason, as applicable, to exercise any of their vested stock options.